efrymire/thesis/README.md

 1. Introduction
 * 1.1 Project Overview
-* 1.2 Cultural and Historical Background of #metoo: timeline and conception
+* 1.2 Cultural and Historical Background of #MeToo: timeline and conception
 * 1.3 Questions Posed:
-    + What are people saying about #metoo?
+    + What are people saying about #MeToo?
     + What are the themes of the dissenting opinions?
-    + How can these themes influence  the success of the #metoo movement?
+    + How can these themes influence  the success of the #MeToo movement?

 2. Treatment
-* 2.1 #metoo: goals, influencers, and results
+* 2.1 #MeToo: goals, influencers, and results
 * 2.2 Social Movement Lifecycle
     + Emergence
     + Coalescence